vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

         $ node ~/cryptoglacier/setup.js --ether
         ```
         2. You will be prompted to enter your <span class="danger">24-word BIP39 Mnemonic</span>
+        3. If this is your first transaction, please see the "First transaction" section below
-        3. The script will write an `ethereum.json` file to your `~/cryptoglacier` directory
+        4. The script will write an `ethereum.json` file to your `~/cryptoglacier` directory
     2. Set the gas price on multisigweb
         1. Start multisigweb
         ```